If you want to skate on one of the most picturesque locations on the shores of Lake Ontario, head to Hamilton.

 Free

-$10 parking flat rate applies.
+$3 per hour; parking is a flat rate.
 Parking is FREE to RBG members displaying their parking pass.